freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/create-many-records-with-model.create.english.md

 ## Instructions
 <section id='instructions'>
 Modify the <code>createManyPeople</code> function to create many people using <code>Model.create()</code> with the argument <code>arrayOfPeople</code>.
-(You can reuse the model you instantiated in the previous exercise)
+<strong>Note: </strong> You can reuse the model you instantiated in the previous exercise.
 </section>

 ## Tests